 Do not Heavily Obstruct The System

-Your septic tank should be clearly identifiable.
+Your septic system should be clearly identifiable.
 If you don’t want it to be visible, decorate the area with some plant pots but do not place any heavy objects on the top of the surface such as fountains or concrete blocks.

-After all, your septic tank will have to be cleaned and maintained and such heavy items would prove difficult to be frequently moving about each time.
+After all, your septic tank systems will have to be cleaned and maintained and such heavy items would prove difficult to be frequently moving about each time.
 Do not drive over the area – even in a garden lawnmower if possible.

 Know the Signs of System Failure

-When it comes to septic tanks, the quicker an issue can be remedied, the less costly and significant the solution required.
+When it comes to septic systems, the quicker an issue can be remedied, the less costly and significant the solution required.
 Know how to spot the signs of a potential problem.
-Common warning signs include sewage back-up in your home, undesirable odours emitted from the area surrounding the tank, a damp percolation field, puddles of water around the tank area, slow flushing or non-flushing toilets, gurgling pipes and slow drains can all be indicators of issues with your septic tank system.
+Common warning signs include sewage back-up in your home, undesirable odours emitted from the area surrounding the tank, a damp percolation field, puddles of water around the tank area, slow flushing or non-flushing toilets, gurgling pipes and slow drains can all be indicators of issues with your septic system.